fractaldotbox/talks/w3dc-intro-eth-workshop/slides.md

 - How's different to build apps on "L1 vs L2"?
 - What are some notable dApps and how are they being built?
 - How can I deploy a smart contract?
+- What are EOA, Smart accounts, Multi-sig, MPC wallets?
 - How to improve transactions confirmations UX in Ethereum?
 - What are some hackathon projects that are pushing boundaries?